AMaheshVardhan/Password-Manager-using-tkinter/README.md

 ## Features

 Generate secure random passwords with letters, numbers, and symbols.
-Save website login details (URL of the website, email/username, and password) securely.
+Save website login details (URL of the website, email/username, and Password) securely.

 ## How to Use
 Clone the repository or download the code files.